Frequently Asked Questions

 You may not start an employee in the facility until you have documentation from the Office of Child Care that the individual is enrolled or conditionally enrolled in the CBR.
 Documentation can be obtained by calling the Office of Child Care at 1‐800‐556‐6616 and confirming that the individual is enrolled in the CBR.
 You should then link the individual to your facility.
 Once you have linked the individual to your facility, a confirmation letter will be sent directly to the facility.
 This letter must be kept in the employee’s file, in the child care facility.
 A copy of the enrollment letter that is sent to the individual is insufficient documentation for hiring and retention purposes.

-What must I do if I receive notification that an individual has been suspended, removed or is expired from the CBR?
+What must I do if I receive notification that an individual has been suspended or removed from the CBR?

-An individual who has been suspended, removed, or is expired from the CBR cannot be on the premises.
+An individual who has been suspended or removed from the CBR cannot be on the premises.
 If the individual is on site when you receive the notification, the individual must leave the premises and not return until you have received notification from the Office of Child Care that the individual is cleared to be on the premises.

 What should I communicate to my staff about the CBR?

-You should communicate the importance of sending in a CBR renewal application in a timely manner and the importance of notifying the Office of Child Care of any address or name changes in a timely manner.
+You should communicate the importance of sending in a CBR renewal application so OCC receives it at least 14 days prior to expiration and the importance of notifying the Office of Child Care of any address or name changes in a timely manner

 The person I want to hire is not yet in the CBR, is there an alternative to mailing the application that will speed up the process?